glm729/code-examples/README.md

 stretch of the imagination.
 As of recently, I will be doing more programming work, in which I hope to learn more about the languages in use and associated conventions, as well as some general computer science and best practice.
-My current focus at work is JavaScript, and it seems quite good, but I am still adjusting to the "document-oriented" nature of the language.
+My current focus at work is JavaScript and Ruby.